helen9344/limit-orderbook/README.md

   * unitTest_ExchangeBook.ipynb - a duplicate of unitTest_ExchangeBook.py in jupyter notebook to show that the orderbook is working and passing tests.

-## Question 1.
-Asymptotic complexity of operations
+## Asymptotic complexity of operations
 - add order - O(n)
 - cancel order - O(n)